Jēkabpils: History

 At the turn of the 20th century there were a bank, an insurance company, a match factory, a steam mill, a brewery, typography and several other enterprises.
 During the First World War heavy battles were fought around the town and some 280 buildings in the town were destroyed or damaged.

-In 1919 Jēkabpils became the administrative centre of the newly established Jaunjelgava district.
+In 1919 Jēkabpils became the administrative centre of the newly established Jaunjelgava district, and in 1924, Jēkabmiests was officially renamed Jēkabpils ("Jēkabs' Castle"), becoming the center of Jēkabpils County (the former Jaunjelgava county).
 In 1932 a sugar refinery was built in the town.
 In 1936 a bridge was built over the Daugava.
 In this way Jēkabpils and Krustpils were united for the first time.

 During the Second World War the bridge was blown up.
-A new bridge was constructed only in 1962.
+A new bridge was built only in 1962.

 Jēkabpils and Krustpils were merged in 1962 under the name Jēkabpils.
-During the Soviet period the united city was home to several big factories.
+During the Soviet period the united city was the administrative center of Jēkabpils district and was home to several big factories.
 Among them were the sewing enterprise Asote, the dolomite splinter mine Dolomīts, a reinforced concrete construction factory, a dairy processing plant and several other enterprises.

 After the restoration of Latvian independence in 1991 many factories went bankrupt or production was drastically reduced.

 From 2009 to 2021, the city, while being a separate first-level municipality (republican city, republikas pilsēta), was also the extraterritorial center of Jēkabpils Municipality.
 Since 2021, it retains state city status, but does not have a separate first-level local government.